COVID-19 and other health-related FAQs

 Will all applicants be called for interviews?

-No. The UFP Admissions Committee will examine all completed, submitted applications and shortlist a pool of candidates for interviews.
+No. The UFP Admissions Committee will examine all completed, and submitted applications and shortlist a pool of candidates for interviews.
 We will inform shortlisted candidates and set up interview slots with them.
 Interviews will be conducted via GMeet or via Skype (phone interviews will be conducted only in exceptional circumstances).
 Interview slots would be of 30 minutes duration.
-Shortlisted candidates will be contacted to set up interview times and dates in late May.
+Shortlisted candidates will be contacted to set up interview times and dates in early June.

 Can I send in my application by post?